ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 Please do.

 # TypeScript
-This is written with TS and is most powerful when consumed by TS.
+This is written with TS and is recommended.
 However, it can be used by javascript clients as well.

 ## NetSuite Module Declarations
 * Typescript definitions (_N/*.d.ts_ files) are defined via the